Formal Ball

 • Body paint and face paint must be sealed.

-• If wearing a wig, you can keep it secure with hair pins, bobby pins, or a velvet band.
+• If wearing a wig, please keep it secure with hair pins, bobby pins, or a velvet band.

 • Japanese traditional clothing, Lolita, and other cultural formal wear is also welcome as long as it meets the guidelines above within reason.